Eric Corey Freed

-Eric Corey Freed (born 1970 in Philadelphia, Pennsylvania) is an American architect and principal of organicARCHITECT.
+Eric Corey Freed (born 1970 in Philadelphia, Pennsylvania) is an American architect and founding principal of organicARCHITECT, which focuses on biophilic and regenerative design.
+He has been considered to be one of the leading influential green architects worldwide.

-Freed graduated from Temple University College of Architecture with honors in 1994.
+Freed grew up in Philadelphia and went to Overbrook High School.
+He graduated from Temple University College of Architecture with honors in 1994 and later received his Masters in Ecological Design from San Francisco Institute of Architecture.

 Career

 Previously based in San Francisco, Freed is credited with helping establish the Sustainable Design curricula at both Academy of Art University and University of California, Berkeley Extension Program.

 Freed is a practitioner in the tradition of organic architecture, first developed by Frank Lloyd Wright.
-The Founding Chair of Architecture for The San Francisco Design Museum, he was voted "Best Green Architect" by San Francisco Magazine in 2005.
+The Founding Chair of Architecture for The San Francisco Design Museum, he was voted "Best Green Architect" by San Francisco Magazine in 2005 and "Best Visionary" in 2007.
 He is author of "Green Building for Dummies", published by Wiley in August 2007 and regular contributor to Natural Home Magazine, Luxe Magazine, and GreenerBuildings.com.

 His firm organicARCHITECT was founded in 1997.

 The firm is noted for various community outreach programs: